omarieclaire/clojure-scala-cantrips/README.md

 ## Intro - *let’s get started*

 Clojure and Scala, both being languages that run on JVM, have a common denominator.
-That is the Java bytecode.
-To use a Scala library from a Clojure code we need to know two things;
+They share the Java bytecode.
+To use a Scala library from a Clojure code, we need to know two things;
   * What kind of a Java interface does this Scala code produce?
   * How do we consume a given Java interface in a Clojure code?